mucirilabs/Soltradebot/README.md

-# Telegram Solana Bot (Raydium, Jupiter, Pump.fun)
+# Telegram Solana Bot (daos.fun)

 ## Main Features

-- Track All tokens, All Pools on Raydium(AMM, CLMM), Jupiter, Pump.fun
+- Track All tokens, All Pools on Daos.fun
-- Buy and sell all SPL tokens using JITO on Raydium, Jupiter, Pump.fun
+- Buy and sell all SPL tokens using JITO on Daos.fun
 - Auto-buy/sell according to the user setting
 - PNL Card generation
 - Provide a security by creating new GT wallet, not requires user wallet private key